CORT1N/esgi-algorithmic-works/README.md

 # This repository was created to demonstrate the running times of different sorting and searching algorithms in Python for arrays of different sizes: 10, 100, 1000 and 10000 elements.

+I did that with another student during my 3rd year in IT studies, at ESGI.

 ### Sorting algorithms used:
 - Bubble sort
 - Selection sort